 Centuries ago, early explorers to these shores brought with them their Spanish culture and heritage.
 Panama today is the region’s melting pot, attracting investors, entrepreneurs, adventurers, and retirees from around the world.
 Panama is also one of the world’s fastest-growing economies, a land of promise and opportunity where both the Old World and the New are valued.

 Los Islotes, perched on one of this country’s most beautiful stretches of Pacific coast, is your chance to position yourself to benefit from all that Panama has to offer while enjoying a world-class coastal lifestyle, either full- or part-time, in retirement or as soon as you’re ready.

-Get in touch with one of our sales consultants here.
+Get in touch with one of our Los Islotes team members here.